awdev1/beautitifullyricsfont/README.md

 ![image](https://github.com/user-attachments/assets/da3932c0-6abf-4433-96ec-ce1a2f12ab3f)

 Step 8: Your Spotify should restart and thats it!
 Be sure to keep the command prompt open!
+If you have 2 icons, simply uninstall the original plugin until the creator can restore the project